 A vulnerability in the server backup function of Cisco Prime Infrastructure could allow an authenticated, remote attacker to view sensitive information.
 The vulnerability is due to the transmission of sensitive information as part of a GET request.
 An attacker could exploit this vulnerability by sending a GET request to a vulnerable device.
 A successful exploit could allow the attacker to view sensitive information.

-A vulnerability in the web-based management interface of Cisco Evolved Programmable Network Manager (EPNM) and Cisco Prime Infrastructure could allow an authenticated, remote attacker to obtain sensitive information from an affected system.
-This vulnerability is due to improper validation of requests to API endpoints.
-An attacker could exploit this vulnerability by sending a valid request to a specific API endpoint within the affected system.
-A successful exploit could allow a low-privileged user to view sensitive configuration information on the affected system that should be restricted.
-To exploit this vulnerability, an attacker must have access as a low-privileged user.
+A vulnerability in the web-based management interface of Cisco ISE could allow an authenticated, remote attacker to modify parts of the configuration on an affected device.
+This vulnerability is due to the lack of server-side validation of Administrator permissions.
+An attacker could exploit this vulnerability by submitting a crafted HTTP request to an affected system.
+A successful exploit could allow the attacker to modify descriptions of files on a specific page.
+To exploit this vulnerability, an attacker would need valid read-only Administrator credentials.

 A vulnerability in the log file download functionality of Cisco Prime Infrastructure could allow an authenticated, remote attacker to download arbitrary log files from the server.
 This vulnerability is due to insufficient authorization checks on the download service API.
 An attacker could exploit this vulnerability by submitting a crafted URL request to an affected device.
 A successful exploit could allow the attacker to download sensitive log files that they would otherwise not have authorization to access.
 To exploit this vulnerability, the attacker must have valid credentials to access the web-based management interface of the affected device.